 1. Start from scratch

-Lots of us might be tempted to use Excel or Google Sheets as a way to embed or link out to a worksheet, but itemized calculations can be hard to keep track of if you’re not following them closely.
+You might be tempted to use Excel or Google Sheets to embed or link out to a worksheet, but itemized calculations can be hard to keep track of if you’re not following them closely.
 Some find it easier to instead insert a table into a Microsoft Word document or Google Doc and perform calculations in there manually.

-You’ll need to start by making a manual note of hours performed and list the information you need to state, including hours and breakdown for each entry.
-You also have the option to include design considerations like font, coloring and size.
+You’ll need to start by making a manual note of hours and services performed, including a summary of activity for each entry.
+Starting from scratch, you'll also need to consider your invoice design, including font, logos, coloring and size.

 When creating your own manual invoices from scratch, always include: